MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-alerts.md

 ## Prerequisites

 * A Power BI license.
-If you're not signed up for Power BI, [sign up for a free trial](https://app.powerbi.com/signupredirect?pbi_source=web) before you begin.
+To sign in to Power BI, [sign up for a free trial](https://app.powerbi.com/signupredirect?pbi_source=web) before you begin.
 * Access to a dashboard with one of the following types of tile: gauge, KPI, or card.
 * A semantic model that refreshes.

 ## Who can set alerts

 Alerts can be created in the Power BI service by customers with any license type.
 Set alerts on dashboard tiles:
-- that you created in **My workspace**.
+- created in **My workspace**.
-- that are shared with you in a [Premium reserved capacity](end-user-license.md).
+- shared with you in a [Premium reserved capacity](end-user-license.md).
-- that are in any workspace you can access, if you have a Power BI Pro or Premium Per User (PPU) license.
+- saved in any workspace you can access, if you have a Power BI Pro or Premium Per User (PPU) license.

 ## Who can see alerts I create?